ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

         *   ``key`` is not a public key or an asymmetric key pair, that is compatible with ``alg``.
         *   The output key attributes in ``attributes`` are not valid:

-            -   The key type is not valid for the shared output key.
+            -   The key type is not valid for the shared secret.
-            -   The key size is nonzero, and is not the size of the shared output.
+            -   The key size is nonzero, and is not the size of the shared secret.
             -   The key lifetime is invalid.
             -   The key identifier is not valid for the key lifetime.
             -   The key usage flags include invalid values.